elliotttf/drush-reloadp/README.md

 1. Run this code against a low traffic site (i.e. a staging environment).
 2. Lock the source site so new content cannot be created.
-3. Do nothing – in practice this hasn't been a problem for the site's I've used it on.
+3. Do nothing – in practice this hasn't been a problem for the sites I've used it on.

 ## License